CastAlbumReviews.com

 DAN RUBINS is a theater critic for Slant Magazine, for which he also writes film and TV reviews.
 He is a contributor to The New Yorker‘s “Briefly Noted” book review column.
 When not at the theater, Dan is an educator, composer, and arts nonprofit leader focused on empowering youth with serious illnesses.

 LISA JO SAGOLLA is the author of The Girl Who Fell Down: A Biography of Joan McCracken and Rock ’n’ Roll Dances of the 1950s.
-Formerly the Dance/Movement columnist and a dance and theater critic for Back Stage, she writes reviews and arts features for American Theatre, The Bucks County Herald, and U.S. 1/Princeton Info.
+Formerly the Dance/Movement columnist and a dance and theater critic for Back Stage, she writes reviews and arts features for American Theatre, The Dance Enthusiast, and U.S. 1/Princeton Info.
 She has written scholarly journal articles, book chapters, and encyclopedia entries on dance and musical theater for several reference volumes, and she has choreographed more than 75 musicals for Off-Broadway, regional, summer stock, university, and dinner theaters.
 An arts education consultant, Lisa Jo has taught at Columbia University, Rutgers University, New York University, and Marymount Manhattan College.
 She earned a bachelor’s degree in Music Education from the College of William and Mary, as well as an M.A. in Dance Education and an Ed.D. in Art Education from Columbia University’s Teachers College.
 She is currently researching a book on the role of Pennsylvania’s Bucks County in the shaping of America’s musical theater.

 ROBERT SANDLA was the editor in chief of Stagebill for many years; prior to that, he was co-founding editor of TheaterWeek.
 He has also been a contributing editor at Dance Magazine, Opera News, and Lighting Dimensions; has written for Interview, InTheater, BBC Music Magazine, and Playbill; and has provided notes for several musical theater cast recordings, in addition to having worked with the New York State Council on the Arts, the New York Philharmonic, and the Drama Desk.